-(2) Any performance bond required by a state timber sale contract may be retained by the State Forester, until satisfactory notification of state timber delivery destination has been received by the State Forester.
+(2) Any performance bond required by a state timber sale contract may be retained by the State Forester, until satisfactory notification of the state timber or logs delivery destination has been received by the State Forester.

-(3) Failure to provide the State Forester with a final accounting of the delivery destination of state timber will be considered a violation of these export regulations.
+(3) Failure to provide the State Forester with a final accounting of the delivery destination of state timber or logs will be considered a violation of these export regulations.
 Violators will be subject to the penalties contained in OAR 629-031-0035.